-We need to check whether the opposite dihedral angles in $T$ agree.
+We need to check whether opposite dihedral angles in $T$ agree.
 For this, it is enough to check that the shapes agree.
 Suppose, another cross-section of $T$ lying on the horosphere $H_2$ has sides $u_2, v_2, -(u_2 + v_2)$.

 Diagram labels satisfy the region relations, and the relations are obtained by composing the isometries rotating (truncated) hyperbolic polygons.
-The polygons are preimages of the boundary of regions of $D$.
+Each polygon is a preimage of the boundary of a region of $D$.
 We may use faces of a triangulation instead of the regions (the labels are defined so that they satisfy the relations coming from rotating these faces as well).
 All these faces are three-sided, which makes the relations particularly simple.

 Let us show that the shape of $T$ associated with $\gamma_3$ is equal to the shape of $T$ associated with $\gamma_4$.
 The former is $\frac{u_1+v_1}{v_1}$, while the latter is $\frac{-v_2}{u_2}$.